 If a task is taking up too much of your time and you suspect it brings little value, it’s time to start thinking about how you can eliminate it or do it more efficiently.

-The last, but certainly not least of my time management tips is to remember that taking shortcuts usually leads to a lot of wasted time, in the long run.
+The last, but certainly not least of my time management tips for leaders is to remember that taking shortcuts usually leads to a lot of wasted time, in the long run.

 Let’s look at an example.